-As you are going to run a beta software on your device, it could be unstable and you may lose some data.
+As you are going to install a major update on your iDevice, it could be unstable and you may lose some data.
 Therefore, it is very important to back up everything beforehand in order to restore back to an earlier stable version when needed.
 You can either use iTunes or iCloud to do this.
 Or you can selectively back up important files using third-party software iCareFone.

-If you’d like to install iOS 11 beta over-the-air (OTA), you’ll need to make sure there is enough available space on your iPhone, iPad or iPod touch.
+If you’d like to install over-the-air (OTV), you’ll need to make sure there is enough available space on your iPhone, iPad or iPod touch.
 We suggest that you free up at least 2GB space for the new iOS so that everything goes smoothly.

 Learn how to clean up and free up storage on iPhone, iPad.